emdgroup/awscli-s3touch/src/awscli/plugins/s3touch/examples/s3touch_description.rst

 when you upload a file to S3.
 The command will scan the bucket for files and trigger the associated events based on the bucket notification configuration.

-Lambda, SQS and SNS notification types are supported.
-Prefix and suffix filters are currently ``not supported``.
+Lambda, SQS and SNS notification types are supported as well as prefix and suffix filters on the key.

 .. note::